Sunday was a day of fierce winds and rain, but fortunately the August Bank Holiday Monday brought calmer and drier weather for our Wise Woman walk.

 Read about The Mermaid of Zennor

-It was indeed a pleasure to spend the afternoon with Jason and Archy, their energy, enthusiasm and hunger for knowledge of the Old Ways is heartening to see in younger folk.
-We are pleased they have enjoyed their time in Cornwall and are sure that our paths will meet again.
+It was a pleasure to spend the afternoon with Jason and Archy, their energy, enthusiasm and hunger for knowledge of the Old Ways is heartening to see in younger folk.
+We are pleased they enjoyed their time in Cornwall and we are sure that it wont be the last we see of them.

 Feedback: “Thank you so much!
 We had a blast!”